Bari, Somalia

+Bari (Bari, بري) is an administrative region (gobol) in northeastern Somalia that consists of six districts: Qandala, Iskushuban, Aluula, Bosaso, Bandarbeyla, and Qardho.
+The port city of Bosaso is the capital of the region and the largest city in Bari.
+The region is part of the autonomous Somali state of Puntland.

 Overview

 It is bordered by Sool and Sanaag to the west, Nugal to the south, the Gulf of Aden to the north and the Guardafui Channel to the east.
-It is located the tip of the Horn of Africa.
+It is located on the tip of the Horn of Africa.
 Its name, Bari, literally means East in Somali.

-In terms of landmass, Bari is the largest province in the Federal Republic of Somalia.
+In terms of landmass, Bari is the largest region in Somalia.
 The highest point in this region is Mount Bahaya, the third tallest mountain in Somalia with an elevation of 2120 meters; other notable peaks include Karkaar and Cal Miskaad mountains.

+In 2024, Islamic State (IS) fighters wrested control of the Cal Miskaad (Al Miskaad) mountain range in Bari from rival militant group Al Shabaab.